 Once you get these two methods down-pat, your likelihood of separating your ejaculations from your orgasms is reportedly more likely.
 By having complete control over your PC muscles and learning to gauge when you’re close to climaxing through edging, the idea is that when you are moments from an orgasm, you clench your PC muscles tightly to withhold the ejaculation while still allowing the orgasm to occur.
 Now, this might sound easy enough, but it all requires practise.
 Put in the work, stick to it for long enough and eventually you’ll give a whole new meaning to ‘master of your own domain’.

 It’s important to note that while male multiple orgasms have been achieved, research is scarce so it’s unclear if all men are capable of such abilities.
 In 2016, scientists reviewed the literature and found only 15 relevant studies despite over 100,000 hits on google in relation to the subject.
 Their results revealed that practising to orgasm without ejaculation, using psychostimulant drugs, having new or multiple sexual partners, and using sex toys were all factors that increased its likelihood.

 Unfortunately, given the lack of solid scientific evidence available, whether it works or not for you is probably something you’ll have to find out for yourself, by putting in the work.
 But hey, a few months of work for a potential lifetime of back-to-back orgasms – sounds like a pretty good trade-off.

-Laura Miano is a sexologist whose passion is centred on breaking down barriers surrounding sexuality and encouraging people to explore their sexuality in new ways.
+Laura Miano is a Sex Therapist in Training whose passion is centred on breaking down barriers surrounding sexuality and encouraging people to explore their sexuality in new ways.
 She celebrates diversity and believes that each individual is entitled to their own sexual identity.
-To get in contact with her email [email protected].
+To contact her or see more of her content, email [email protected] or follow @lauramianosexology.